 Williams Companies, Inc. The (WMB) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the pipeline operator had lost 14.36% over the past month, lagging the Oils-Energy sector's loss of 11.91% and the S&P 500's loss of 7.99% in that time.
+Prior to today's trading, shares of the pipeline operator had lost 15.82% over the past month.
+This has lagged the Oils-Energy sector's loss of 14.09% and the S&P 500's loss of 8.06% in that time.

 Wall Street will be looking for positivity from Williams Companies, Inc. The as it approaches its next earnings report date.
-In that report, analysts expect Williams Companies, Inc. The to post earnings of $0.37 per share.
-This would mark year-over-year growth of 37.04%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.98 billion, up 30.56% from the prior-year quarter.
+The company is expected to report EPS of $0.37, up 37.04% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.98 billion, up 30.56% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.55 per share and revenue of $12.01 billion, which would represent changes of +13.97% and +13.04%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.55 per share and revenue of $12.01 billion.
+These totals would mark changes of +13.97% and +13.04%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Williams Companies, Inc. The.
+Investors might also notice recent changes to analyst estimates for Williams Companies, Inc. The.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.21% lower.
-Williams Companies, Inc. The is currently a Zacks Rank #3 (Hold).
+Williams Companies, Inc. The is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Williams Companies, Inc. The's current valuation metrics, including its Forward P/E ratio of 20.48.
-For comparison, its industry has an average Forward P/E of 14.33, which means Williams Companies, Inc. The is trading at a premium to the group.
+Digging into valuation, Williams Companies, Inc. The currently has a Forward P/E ratio of 20.33.
+Its industry sports an average Forward P/E of 14.14, so we one might conclude that Williams Companies, Inc. The is trading at a premium comparatively.

-We can also see that WMB currently has a PEG ratio of 5.85.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-WMB's industry had an average PEG ratio of 4.03 as of yesterday's close.
+Also, we should mention that WMB has a PEG ratio of 5.81.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Oil and Gas - Production and Pipelines stocks are, on average, holding a PEG ratio of 4 based on yesterday's closing prices.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
 This industry currently has a Zacks Industry Rank of 104, which puts it in the top 42% of all 250+ industries.